Jamie956/Jamie956.github.io/post/java.md

 **Final Variables**

-- As you saw in the preceding section, you cannot safely read a feld from multiple threads unless you use locks or the volatile modifer.
+- As you saw in the preceding section, you cannot safely read a field from multiple threads unless you use locks or the volatile modifer.

-- There is one other situation in which it is safe to access a shared feld—when it is declared final.
+- There is one other situation in which it is safe to access a shared field—when it is declared final.
 Consider

   ```java
   final Map<String, Double> accounts = new HashMap<>();